Immigration Advice Service

 Citizenship through the military

-Individuals who have served honorably in the U.S armed forces can also become a U.S citizen through naturalization.
-The requirements for naturalization ceremony vary depending on whether you have served during a period of peacetime of a period of hostility.
+Individuals who have served honorably in the US armed forces can also become a US citizen through military service and resulting naturalization.
+The requirements for a naturalization ceremony vary depending on whether you have served during peacetime or a period of hostility.

-The U.S has been in a period of hostility since September 11th 2001.
-Those who have served during a period of hostility can apply for naturalization straight away and are not required to become permanent residents before doing so.
-If you have served during peacetime, then you will need to have served for either at least a year and 1 year before you can apply, apply whilst still in service or within 6 months of ending service, and will also need to obtain a green card.
+The US has been in a period of hostility since September 11 2001.
+Those who have served in active duty during a period of hostility can apply for naturalization immediately and are not required to become permanent residents before doing so.
+If you have served during peacetime, you will need to have served for at least a year and 1 year before applying, applying whilst still in service or within 6 months of ending service, and will also need to obtain a green card.

 Can I have dual U.S citizenship?

-Dual citizenship comes with many benefits are you will be granted citizenship rights in two countries.
-The U.S government does allow its citizens to hold dual citizenship.
-This means that you do not have to give up your original nationality to become a U.S citizen.
-However, it’s worth noting that in order to obtain citizenship from more than one country, both countries must legally allow it.
+Dual citizenship has many benefits, including being granted US citizenship rights in two countries.
+The US government allows its citizens to hold dual citizenship, which means you do not have to give up your original nationality to become a US citizen.
+However, it’s worth noting that to obtain citizenship from more than one country, both countries must legally allow it.

-It’s also worth noting that as a dual citizen, you will still be expected to pay U.S taxes no matter which country you are living in and you must pay income taxes even on income earned outside of the U.S. This means that you could be required to pay taxes on the same income to both the U.S and your other country of citizenship.
+As a dual citizen, you will still be expected to pay US taxes no matter which country you live in, and you must pay income taxes even on income earned outside of the US.
+This means you could be required to pay taxes on the same income to the US and your other country of citizenship.

 Do you need help applying for U.S citizenship?

-Although there are many ways to become a U.S citizen, the process is always complex.
-When you apply for citizenship you will need to prove that you can meet the many strict requirements, failure to do so can result in your application being rejected.
-This is why it is highly recommended that you seek the assistance of a professional immigration attorney when making an application for U.S citizenship.
+Although there are many ways to become a US citizen, the process is always complex.
+When applying for citizenship, you must prove you can meet the many strict requirements.
+Failure to do so can result in your application being rejected.
+This is why it is highly recommended that you seek assistance from a professional immigration attorney when applying for US citizenship.

-Here at IAS, we have offices located across the U.S and our attorneys are here to help you along your journey to U.S citizenship with our variety of immigration services.
-We can assist you right from the beginning of your immigration journey, starting by helping you to secure your permanent resident card.
+Here at IAS, we have offices across the US, and our attorneys are here to help you along your journey to US citizenship with our variety of immigration services.
+We can assist you right from the beginning of your immigration journey, starting by helping you secure your permanent resident card.

-If you would like to become a U.S citizen but are unsure about the options available to you, our lawyers will be more than happy to explain the paths to U.S citizenship to you in greater detail and can help you to decide which will be the best option for you by assessing your eligibility for each of the various routes.
+If you would like to become a US citizen but are still determining your options, our lawyers will be more than happy to explain the paths to US citizenship to you in greater detail and assess your eligibility for each route.

-Once you have decided which route to take, our lawyers can help you to obtain citizenship and will be there for you throughout the entire application process.
-They can assist you with filling out any forms and can help you to gather the documents to prove that you can meet the requirements to become a U.S citizen.
+Once you decide which route to take, our lawyers can help you obtain citizenship and will be there for you throughout the application process.
+They can assist you with filling out any forms and can help you gather the documents to prove that you can meet the requirements to become a US citizen.

 Frequently Asked Questions